1: to bring into domestic use: ADOPT

 The family dog (of the victim) causes over 40% of injuries.
 The face, head, and neck area are the most frequent sites of injury.

-Use a calm, quiet intonation with the puppy.
+Use a calm, quiet voice with the puppy.

 Pet with one hand instead of hugging with both.